EtiTheSpirit/StarboundOriModDerived/Patches-Indev.md

 # In-Dev Patch Notes

 This document goes over the upcoming changes that can come around at any time in the future.
 This document will **not** store changes that have already been added.
-If something disappears from the list, check an earlier version!
+If something disappears from the list, check the releases to see if it's been added!
+If I change my mind about releasing a feature it will be removed from this list without notice.

 ---